axelarnetwork/axelar-docs/pages/dev/gmp/gas-services/overview.md

 });
 ```

-Our service does the following:
+After sending a transaction out, our service will do the following:

 - Monitors `AxelarGasReceiver` for receipt of payment, and gets the amount paid as `amountPaid`.
 - Matches those to contract calls.